Prediction horizon shapes representations in predictive learning: Introduction

-Recent work shows that the \emph{prediction horizon}—how far into the future the network must predict—plays a critical role in shaping the learned representations \cite{levenstein2024sequential, vollan2025left}.
-Here, we take a first step toward understanding this effect and the general rules of predictive representations by constructing a minimal linear predictive coding problem inspired by \cite{recanatesi2021predictive}.
-This setting is analytically tractable yet rich enough to capture essential aspects of the problem.
-We show empirically that when the network is sufficiently deep and the prediction horizon scales linearly with the environment size, gradient descent consistently converges to highly structured solutions that recover the underlying state from the observations.
-To explain this phenomenon, we combine tools from machine learning theory with an analysis of the Ordinary Least Squares estimator structure, revealing how the prediction horizon and loss choice (cross-entropy rather than mean squared error) shape the solution landscape.
+We begin by noting that a predictive learning task cannot be specified without specifying the prediction horizon.
+In this work, we take a first step toward understanding the effect of varying this horizon, and the broader principles governing predictive representations, by constructing a minimal linear predictive learning problem inspired by previous work \cite{recanatesi2021predictive}.
+This setting is analytically tractable, yet rich enough to capture essential aspects of the phenomenon.
+We show empirically that when the network is sufficiently deep and the prediction horizon scales linearly with environment size, gradient descent consistently converges to highly structured solutions that recover the underlying state from the observations.
+To explain this behavior, we combine tools from machine learning theory with an analysis of the structure of the ordinary least squares (OLS) estimator, revealing how prediction horizon and loss choice shape the solution landscape.

-Building on this intuition, we then extend our study to more complex settings, including nonlinear networks, continuous environments and stochastic observations, as well as settings with multiple independent environments.
-Across these experiments, we test the generality of the principles uncovered in the linear case, exploring how task structure, training biases, and prediction horizon interact to produce ordered representations.
+Building on this intuition, we then extend our study to more complex settings, including nonlinear networks, continuous environments with stochastic observations, and settings with multiple independent environments.
+Across these experiments, we test the generality of the principles uncovered in the linear case, exploring how task structure, training biases, and prediction horizon interact to produce world models.